-The government through the Department of Homeland Security (DHS) -Immigration and Custom Enforcement (ICE), is presently making determinations called “prosecutorial discretion” on how to pursue enforcement of U.S. immigration laws against a particular individual.
+The government through the Department of Homeland Security (DHS) -Immigration and Customs Enforcement (ICE), is presently making determinations called “prosecutorial discretion” on how to pursue enforcement of U.S. immigration laws against a particular individual.

-This discretion can take many forms, such as whether to arrest or detain an individual, whether to send an individual to an immigration judge, or even whether to remove an individual if their case is unsuccessful.
-The purpose of prosecutorial discretion is to identify cases that are low enforcement priorities for DHS and instead use its resources to pursue immigration enforcement against individuals with severe criminal history or who have committed fraud against the US government.
+This discretion can take many forms, such as whether to arrest or detain an individual, whether to send an individual to an immigration judge or even whether to remove an individual if their case is unsuccessful.
+The purpose of prosecutorial discretion is to identify cases that are low enforcement priorities for DHS and instead use its resources to pursue immigration enforcement against individuals with a severe criminal history or who have committed fraud against the US government.

-The present deferred action of childhood arrivals process, aimed at making certain eligible youth a low enforcement priority, was announced by Secretary of DHS, Janet Napolitano on June 15, 2012 as a form of prosecutorial discretion.
+The present deferred action of childhood arrivals process, aimed at making certain eligible youth a low enforcement priority, was announced by Secretary of DHS, Janet Napolitano on June 15, 2012, as a form of prosecutorial discretion.
 The actual procedures for filing for deferred action were announced by the United States Citizenship and Immigration Service on August 15, 2012.
-Through deferred action, a qualified and approved applicant, will be able to work in the United States for a period of 2 years and will be considered a low priority for immigration authorities, including removal from the United States.
+Through deferred action, a qualified and approved applicant will be able to work in the United States for a period of 2 years and will be considered a low priority for immigration authorities, including removal from the United States.
 It does not cost any money to apply for deferred action, but to apply for employment authorization it is $465.00.